Aliwkaa04/back-end-project/README.md

 **Ecommerce SDU** - this is a website for online clothing sales.
 At 21, it's easier to buy clothes online.

-We made this website for Python use using [django]
+We made this website for Python using [django]

 ## Mentor
 * [Bissenbay Dauletbayev](https://github.com/bissenbay) - b.dauletbayev@sdu.edu.kz